b-zhang93/NLP-Text-Prediction-Project/README.md

 - Application must allow users to input phrases and obtain predictions for the next word

 ## Files
 **Version 2** - Folder containing the most recent scripts.
 This is the updated code using the Quanteda package.
-These files are successors of all the scripts from Version 1.
+These files are successors of all the scripts from Version 1

 **Version 1** - Folder containing the original scripts using the TM package.
-This is deprecated as everything was rebuilt using Quanteda - a much faster and better package.
+This is deprecated as everything was rebuilt using Quanteda - a much faster and better package

 **Data** - This contains the cleaned and processed data used in the models.
 Most of these are created with the getData.R scripts in the version folders

 **ngrams-text-predict** - This folder contains all the files used to set up the Shiny App.
 This includes the UI, server, and CSS portion of the web app hosted through Shiny.